Structure and Management Structure and Management

 Technical Committee

-The second body of the governance scheme of the RHP Fund is the Technical Committee.
-The Technical Committee is composed of one representative of:
+The second body of the governance scheme of the RHP Fund was the Technical Committee.
+The Technical Committee was composed of one representative of:

 - each Donor that has contributed at least EUR 5 million to the RHP Fund